LuiseBrandenburger/online-petition/README.md

 ## Overview
 This project was built as my first full stack project during my enrollment at the Spiced Academy Bootcamp.
 So far, the project consists of some very basic features.
-With this app you can upload images (preferably of the great artist Roger Dean) and comment on existing images.

 ## Motivation
 I created this project to learn how to build a frontend and connect it with a backend and eventually deploy it on Heroku.